Five Connection Tools That Will Transform Your Parenting

 • Want a community of like-minded parents

-The book demonstrates clearly how the tools work, when to apply them, and what results you can expect, and lists hundreds of real-life stories from parents all over the world using these tools to transform their relationships with their children.
+The book demonstrates clearly how the Tools work, when to apply them, and what results you can expect, and lists hundreds of real-life stories from parents all over the world using these Tools to transform their relationships with their children.

-Five tools, and how they can help you
+Five Tools, and how they can help you

-Here's a handy guide to the tools and how parents use them.
+Here’s a handy guide to the Tools and how parents use them.
 Each delivers bursts of connectivity between you and your child, and as you use more and more, connection and trust grows.

 Special Time: A simple way to pour love and attention into your child.
 You set aside one-on-one time, and let your child choose what the two of you will do.
-It's up to you how often special time will be, and for how long, but even three minutes daily can have a profound affect on your relationship with your child.
+It’s up to you how often Special Time will be, and for how long, but even three minutes daily can have a profound affect on your relationship with your child.

 Here’s How It Works: “After trying every threat and punishment I could think of, I finally started using the Hand in Hand approach.
 We started getting up thirty minutes early so we could play!
 I mean, really play!
 We started with Special Time.
 My husband and I would trade off playing with each girl so each of them got a chance with each parent.
 We just did twenty minutes right after breakfast, before we asked them to do that infinite list of chores before they went to school.
 It worked!
 They actually brushed their teeth without my threats!
 They even made their beds without me helping.
 It was amazing.”